-The following sections describe UIW's conduct hearing processes.
-Except in a complaint involving failure to obey the summons of the Director of Student Conduct and Community Standards (or designee), no student may be found to have violated the Student Code of Conduct solely due to the student's failure to appear for a hearing.
-In all such instances, conduct hearings will proceed as scheduled and the information in support of the complaint will be presented to, and considered by, the Student Conduct Administrator or Conduct Council presiding over the hearing.
-During the process of a hearing if it is determined that additional violations of the Student Code of Conduct have occurred, additional charges and sanctions may be assigned at the time of the hearing.
+The following sections describe UIW's behavioral misconduct hearing processes.
+Except in a complaint involving failure to obey the summons of the Director of Student Advocacy and Accountability (or designee), no student will be found to have violated the Student Code of Conduct solely due to the student's failure to appear for a hearing.
+In all such instances, behavioral misconduct hearings will proceed as scheduled and the information in support of the complaint will be presented to, and considered by, the Hearing Officer or Hearing Panel members presiding over the hearing.
+During the process of a hearing, if it is determined that additional violations of the Student Code of Conduct have occurred, additional charges and sanctions may be assigned at the time of the hearing.